natalieagus/50005/docs/Problem Set/05-deadlock.md

 **Answer the following questions**
 1. Which deadlock condition(s) are clearly satisfied in this scenario?
-2. Draw the wait-for graph involving the five threads and the two types of locks.
+2. Draw the resource allocation graph involving the five threads and the two types of locks.
-3. How do we know this situation is a deadlock, and not merely contention?
+3. How do we know this situation is a deadlock, and not merely **contention**?
+   * Contention in computing refers to a situation where multiple processes, threads, or devices **compete** for the **same** shared resource, such as a CPU, memory, disk, or lock.
 4. Describe a strategy to prevent this deadlock using lock acquisition ordering.

 {: .highlight}